-26. If a child is delivered by surgery (Caesarean section) or is born before 9 months.
+34. My child is delivered by surgery (Caesarean section) and is born before 9 months.
 Can s/he receive vaccination?

-Ans:- Yes.
-All children must be vaccinated as per the national immunization schedule.
+Ans:-Yes, your child must be vaccinated as per the national immunization schedule.
 Vaccination should be provided to all children.
 It does not matter if:

-- They are delivered by surgery or it is a normal delivery - They are delivered at a private or government health facility, or at home
+They are delivered by surgery or it is a normal delivery

-- They are delivered before completing 9 months of gestation - The mother is suffering from any medical condition - Have low weight at birth
+- They are delivered at a private or government health facility, or at home - They are delivered before completing 9 months of gestation - The mother is suffering from any medical condition - Have low weight at birth

-We have heard that OPV leads to impotency, and MR vaccine leads to autism.
+35. I have heard that OPV leads to impotency, and MR vaccine leads to autism.
 Is this true?

 Ans:- No. All vaccines used in Universal Immunization Programme are tested and recommended for their quality and efficacy, and they are highly safe and effective.
-NO VACCINE LEADS TO IMPOTENCY OR AUTISM.
+No vaccine leads to impotency or autism.

-28. Can vaccines cause allergy?
+36. Can vaccines cause allergy?

 Ans:- Some children may be allergic to certain vaccines or component of vaccine (like antibiotic or preservative), and administration of vaccine in such children can result in allergic reaction, like itching, or appearance of red spots on the body, soon after vaccination.
+If there is any history of allergy, please ensure to take medical advice from Medical Officers before any vaccination.

-29. Can more than one vaccine be administered safely to children at the same time?
+37. Can more than one vaccine be administered safely to my child at the same time?
 What is its benefit?

 Ans:- Yes.
-More than one vaccine can be administered to the child safely at the same time.
+More than one vaccine can be administered to your child safely at the same time.
 It does not cause any adverse event nor has any effect on the effectiveness of individual vaccines.

-Administering more than one vaccine as per schedule to a child during the same immunization session reduces the number of visits and avoids extra travel and time to get the child vaccinated.
+Administering more than one vaccine as per schedule to a child during the same immunization session reduces the number of your visits and avoids extra travel and time to get your child vaccinated.